gubanovpm/myinterpretator/readme.md

 ###### I apologize in advance for my poor English :(

-## Or you can build Makefile by yourself:
+## You can build Makefile by yourself:
 ```
 $ cmake .
 $ make